Advertising

 There are two types of rulers at your disposal.
 For the old school user, there’s a wood grain ruler.
 For the not so old school user, there’s a plastic see-through ruler.
 The great thing about the plastic ruler is that you can continue to type even if it is on top.
 It is see-through after all.

-Special 2x, 3x, and 4x modes allow you to take a snapshot of your primary screen and magnify it to more easily measure between very fine points.
+Special 2x, 3x, and 4x modes allow you to take a snapshot of your primary screen and magnify it so that you can measure more easily between very fine points.

 That’s about all the functionality you can expect to get from A Ruler for Windows.
-If you would like to get the software and test it, there are a few other things you need to know.
+If you like to get the software and test it, there are a few other things you need to know.
 The download weighs in at less than 1MB, so it should complete in no time at all.
-Once downloaded, the application can be installed on any version of the Microsoft-developed Windows operating system – this includes XP, Vista and Windows 7.
-You can use A Ruler for Windows for as long as you want without paying a dime because it is freeware.
-Donations are welcome though.
+Once downloaded, the application can be installed on any version of the Microsoft-developed Windows operating system – including XP, Vista and Windows 7.

 Pros